 In 2007, the League of American Orchestras invited Barbara Zach Lee to be one of twelve national participants in the inaugural class of the two-year long Executive Leadership Program.
 She was also elected by her peers to serve as chairman of their management group.

-At the local level, Zach has served as chairman of the Downtown Rotary music committee and is the Vice President of Membership for Nebraskans for the Arts.
+At the local level, Zach Lee has served as chairman of the Downtown Rotary music committee, Vice President of Membership for Nebraskans for the Arts, Treasurer of Lincoln Crossroads Music Festival, and serves on the Mayor’s Parking Advisory Council.
 She is an alumnus of Leadership Lincoln, a member of the Lincoln Arts Council and Lincoln’s Young Professionals Group, and a volunteer for the TeamMates Mentoring Program.
 She was a recipient of the Lincoln Business Journal’s “40 Under 40” award, a finalist for Lincoln’s Non-Profit Executive of the Year Award, received the Governor’s Award for Emerging Leader in 2010, and received the Alumni Achievement Award in Music from UNL’s Hixson-Lied College of Fine & Performing Arts in 2015.

-Zach graduated from the University of Nebraska-Lincoln with dual degrees in mathematics and piano performance.
+Zach Lee graduated from the University of Nebraska-Lincoln with dual degrees in mathematics and piano performance.